google-github-actions/auth/README.md

     the GitHub token for a Google Cloud access token (assuming the authorization is correct).
 This all happens without exporting a Google Cloud service account key JSON!

+    Note: It can take **up to 5 minutes** from when you configure the Workload Identity Pool mapping until the permissions are available.

 ## GitHub Token Format